 Growth loops are a self-sustaining strategy that reinvests the output of one stage as input to the next.
 Thus achieving a compounding effect that doesn't require splurging on acquisition channels to grow users and revenue.

-Amazon’s flywheel is THE example to understand a growth loop’s effectiveness.
+Amazon’s flywheel is the example of a truly effective product growth loop.

 Each stage of the flywheel aids activation and mobilization to the next stage and eventually builds a self-sustainable growth momentum.
 We were so inspired, we created a B2B version of this flywheel.
 Inflection’s product-led growth loop.